Tawhid: Good and evil

-According to the Qur'an, Allah is the progenitor of all things, both good and evil.
-As is written in the Qur'an, all of humanity is created at the will of Allah, both the good and the evil; and that their natures have been predisposed as such since the beginning of creation.
+According to the Qur'an, God is the progenitor of all things, both good and evil.
+As is written in the Qur'an, all of humanity is created at the will of Allah, both the good and the evil, and their natures have been predisposed as such since the beginning of creation.

-According to the Qur'an, Satan deviated from the oneness of Allah in the story of creation of man by permitting his own hierarchical value system to supersede Allah's will: Allah asked the angels to bow to Adam, who he had created from clay.
-Satan refused, saying that "I am better than him; you created me from fire and created him from clay".
-The Medieval Muslim scholar, Al-Ghazali pointing out that the only legitimate "preference principle" in the sight of Allah is piety, writes: "Every time a rich man believes that he is better than a poor one, or a white man believes that he is better than a black one, then he is being arrogant.
-He is adopting the same hierarchical principles adopted by Iblis [Satan] in his jahl [ignorance], and thus falling into shirk [opposite of Tawhid]."
+According to the Qur'an, Satan deviated from the unification of God in the story of creation of man by permitting his own hierarchical value system to supersede God's will: God asked the angels to bow to Adam, who he had created from clay.
+Satan refused and said, "I am better than him; you created me from fire and created him from clay".
+The medieval Muslim scholar Al-Ghazali, pointing out that the only legitimate "preference principle" in the sight of God is piety, wrote, "Every time a rich man believes that he is better than a poor one, or a white man believes that he is better than a black one, then he is being arrogant.
+He is adopting the same hierarchical principles adopted by Iblis [Satan] in his jahl [ignorance], and thus falling into shirk [opposite of Tawhid]".

 Secularism

-In many jurisdictions of the world, the laws and the general attitude of the population hold that the sphere of public life should be secular, and that belief in and practice of religion should remain in the sphere of private life.
-One motive for adopting this stance has been to reduce the effects of conflict between followers of different religions or between adherents of secularism and those of a religion.
-In public life, this view insists that the authority of the state prevails over any religious authorities.
+In many jurisdictions of the world, the laws and the people's general attitude hold that the sphere of public life should be secular and that belief in and the practice of religion should remain in the sphere of private life.
+One motive for adopting that stance has been to reduce the effects of conflicts between followers of different religions or between adherents of secularism and those of a religion.
+In public life, that view insists that the authority of the state prevails over any religious authorities.

-For some Islamic thinkers, these propositions infringe the doctrine of Tawhid, and are therefore anathema.
-If the cosmos is a unified and harmonious whole, centered around the omnipotent and omnipresent God, they hold that recognising any other authority as superior is wrong.
-According to one writer: "Traditionally, a Muslim is not a nationalist, or citizen of a nation-state; he has no political identity, only a religious membership in the Umma.
+For some Islamic thinkers, these propositions infringe the doctrine of tawhid and are therefore anathema.
+If the cosmos is a unified and harmonious whole, centred on the omnipotent and omnipresent God, they hold that recognising any other authority as superior is wrong.
+According to one writer, "Traditionally, a Muslim is not a nationalist, or citizen of a nation-state; he has no political identity, only a religious membership in the Umma.
 For a traditional Muslim, Islam is the sole and sufficient identification tag and nationalism and nation-states are obstacles".
 Hence the idea of creating a wholly Islamic state, or a revived caliphate.

 In practice, nearly all Muslims live their daily lives under some national jurisdiction and accept at least part of the constraints this involves.

 Islamic art

-The desire to preserve the unity and transcendence of God led to the prohibition of Muslims from creating representation or visual depictions of God, or of any Prophet including Muhammad.
-Representations in art of the human form are a disputed matter in fiqh.
+The desire to preserve the unity and the transcendence of God has led to the prohibition of Muslims from creating representation or visual depictions of God, or of any Prophet including Muhammad.
+Representation in art of the human form is a disputed matter in fiqh.
 The key concern is that the use of statues or images may lead to idolatry.
 The dominant forms of expression in the Islamic art, thus, became calligraphy and arabesque.